 Given all that information, there’s no wonder that reviews have become an absolute necessity in the buying process.
 Third-party B2B software review sites operate in the same manner as review websites for consumers, such as TripAdvisor and Yelp, and they can help build awareness about your product.

-If you own a B2B software or SaaS company, you should definitely consider building your presence on these sites so people looking for products in your category can find your offering.
+If you own a B2B software or SaaS company, you should definitely consider building your presence on these software listing sites so people looking for products in your category can find your offering.

 Alexa Traffic Rank (an estimate of the site’s popularity): 10,914